dawntreader/identicon/README.md

 ## What's unique to this repo?

-Above and beyond the course material, I added the following extensions:
+To play with the code a bit, I made some enhancements.
+The course material does not include these enhancements.
 1. Documentation.
 Comments added to the modules and methods.
-1. Unit tests are added to the function comments.
+1. Added unit tests via function comments and identicon_test.exs
-1. Type specifications are added to the functions.
+1. Added type specifications to the functions.
 1. Mix file includes generation of HTML documentation.
 Run: ``mix docs``
 1. Mix file includes Dialyzer module.
 Run: ``mix compile; mix dialyzer``